HEnquist/camilladsp/README.md

 CamillaDSP includes a Websocket server that can be used to pass commands to the running process.
 This feature is enabled by default, but can be left out.
 The feature name is "websocket".
 For usage see the section "Controlling via websocket".

 The default FFT library is RustFFT, but it's also possible to use FFTW.
 This is enabled by the feature "FFTW".
-When the chunksize is a power of two, like 1024 or 4096, FFTW is only a few percent faster than RustFFT.
-The difference gets much larger if the chunksize is a "strange" number, like a large prime.
-FFTW is a much larger and more complicated library, so using FFTW is only recommended if you for some reason can't use an "easy" chunksize and this makes RustFFT much slower.
+When the chunksize is a power of two, like 1024 or 4096, then FFTW and RustFFT are very similar in speed.
+But if the chunksize is a "strange" number like a large prime, then FFTW can be faster.
+FFTW is a much larger and more complicated library, so using FFTW is only recommended if you for some reason can't use an "easy" chunksize and this makes RustFFT too slow.

 ## Building in Linux with standard features
 - Install pkg-config (very likely already installed):